Sports Coach Logo Sports Coach Training Principles Fitness Components

 4 Exercise tricks to beat the winter darkness

-Ron Fritzke provides advice on exercising now we have dark winter nights.
+Ron Fritzke advises exercising, especially since we have dark winter nights.

 It happened again sometime between Saturday night and early Sunday morning.
 I woke up to my least favourite time of the year - we had reverted to Standard time.

-From about November until the second Sunday in March, I have to combat the gloom I face in the evening after work.
+From about November until the second Sunday in March, I must combat the gloom I face in the evening after work.
 I do everything I can to fight the dark monster.
-Now it gets even harder to exercise - precisely during the season that could use some extra workouts to compensate for sloppy eating habits (can anyone say, "holiday feasts and sweets"?).
+Now it gets even more challenging to exercise - precisely during the season that could use extra workouts to compensate for sloppy eating habits (can anyone say, "holiday feasts and sweets"?).

 I use the following four strategies to combat the winter bulge: